gbin-org/alignment-editor-rcl/README.md

 A "link" is an alignment of target text tokens to source text tokens.
 Links can be Many:Many.

 This parameter represents preexisting links.
 These will be displayed and users can remove or modify them.
 Note than links can be labeled as 'machine' or 'manual'.
 In the future, a visual delineation between the two will be provided.

 An array of objects that implement: `{ sources: number[], target: number[], type: 'manual'|'machine' }`

+#### `referenceSegments`

+Represents the reference text -- a previously aligned translation of the source that users will align their target to.
+Reference text mode is enabled by providing reference text segments.
+In reference text mode users can only align to the reference text.
+Reference links must be supplied.

+An array of objects that implement: `{ text: string, type: 'source'|'target', position: number}`

+#### `referenceLinks`

+A set of links that describes the alignment of the reference text to the source.

+An array of objects that implement: `{ sources: number[], target: number[], type: 'manual'|'machine' }`